-You want to increase your association’s member retention.
+You want to increase your association’s member retention, but your budget is limited.

 How can your limited resources get you the biggest impact?